-5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?
+3.5.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated medical centers have accessible educational materials for patients. ~
+- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centres have accessible educational materials for patients.